-Department Managers and Supervisors review the training schedule annually to determine additional requirements (e.g., CEUs, on-the-job training, Ministry of Environment, Conservation and Parks Director approved courses) and to assist in monitoring the required training hours for positions with duties directly affecting the drinking water quality.
+Department Managers and Supervisors review the training schedule annually to determine additional requirements (e.g., CEUs, on-the-job training, Ministry of Environment and Climate Change Director approved courses) and to assist in monitoring the required training hours for positions with duties directly affecting the drinking water quality.

-The Office Assistant - Water Services records the completed training hours in Springboard and in a Training Spreadsheet for each employee.

-Training Records are maintained as per QMS-05 Document and Records Control.
+The Office Assistant (for Treatment) and Supervisor (for Distribution) records the completed training hours in the Training Database for each employee.
+Training Records are maintained as per QS-05 Document and Records Control.